Vespa history and facts

 Vespa was the original scooter, designed to offer fast, cheap transport.
 Other mopeds have long emulated its classic step-through design, but Vespa continues to rank among the world’s best scooters.

 But following the Second World War, Piaggio focused on developing 2-wheelers to meet an urgent need for affordable and user-friendly transport.
-It launched the first Vespa in 1946 - the Vespa 98 - and still draws on the same iconic, step-through design to this day.
+It launched the first Vespa in 1946 - the Vespa 98 - and the company still draws on the same iconic, step-through design to this day.

 The scooter achieved global fame after Gregory Peck and Audrey Hepburn were seen riding around on one in the 1953 film Roman Holiday.
 In 1962, surrealist painter Salvador Dalí decided to customise a Vespa with some of his artwork.